 3. MEMBER ROLES

 a.
-Preferably the Council is to be made up of experienced CR practitioners or researchers with diverse expertise and skills.
+Preferably the Council is to be made up of experienced CR practitioners, policy makers and/or researchers with diverse expertise and skills.

 b.
-The Council will be led by an Executive Council, composed of a Chairperson, past-chair, Vice-Chairperson, Secretary and Treasurer (sections 3.1 – 3.3).
+The Council will be led by an Executive Council, composed of a Chairperson, Vice-Chairperson, Secretary, Treasurer, Past-chair (sections 3.1 - 3.3).
 These will be elected positions from within the current members of Council.

 c.
 Nominations for members of the Executive Council will be invited from within current ICCPR Council members.
 The positions will be appointed following review of nominations and eVote by the Council.
 Appointments for terms should be made in conjunction with the World Congress of Cardiology biennially where possible.